ros-navigation/docs.nav2.org/configuration/packages/costmap-plugins/obstacle.rst

 Obstacle Layer Parameters
 =========================

+This costmap layer implements a plugin that uses 2D raycasting for 2D lidars, depth, or other sensors.
+It contains a 2D costmap model within it that manages the planning space by the parameters specified below.

 ``<obstacle layer>`` is the corresponding plugin name selected for this type.

 ``<data source>`` is the corresponding observation source name for that sources parameters.